stfc/PSyclone/doc/developer_guide/transformations.rst

 Algorithm Transformations
 =========================

-There are two code-generation options for Algorithm PSyIR:

- 1. generate the transformed version of the algorithm with normal subroutine calls to PSy-layer routines;
- 2. generate an algorithm layer complete with 'invoke' calls;

-In normal PSyclone operation it is the first option that is required.
-However, if PSyclone is being used to generate an Algorithm layer (e.g. when constructing a kernel test harness) then the second option is required.
-In order to support both use cases, PSyclone provides a transformation that converts an individual ``AlgorithmInvokeCall`` into a ``Call`` to the corresponding PSy-layer routine:
+In order to generate the transformed version of the algorithm with normal subroutine calls to PSy-layer routines, PSyclone provides a transformation that converts an individual ``AlgorithmInvokeCall`` into a ``Call`` to an appropriate subroutine:

 .. autoclass:: psyclone.domain.common.transformations.AlgInvoke2PSyCallTrans